lukecahill/Note-keeper/README.md

 Has now been updated to return the JSON, rather than the full HTML, for each note which is then built client-side.
 This will allow the potential use of AngularJS in the future.

-The SQL used for this is provided in 'database.sql'
+The SQL used for this is provided in 'database.sql'.